The Mary Rose sank on her maiden voyage

 Also, even if a ship has a complete refit, new crew and commanders, she still only gets one maiden voyage.
 And the Mary Rose didn’t sink during hers.

-The human race has, over time, gotten taller.
-You just have to look at the deck beams on historic ships to see that people in the past were much smaller than they are today!
+The human race has, over time, gotten a lot taller.
+You just have to look at the deck beams on historic ships, with a height of around 4-5ft, to see that people in the past were much smaller than they are today, practically hobbits!

 This one has some truth, as levels of nutrition in diet can cause variations in height.
-However, it’s never been to extremes where the entire population is less than 6ft tall.
+However, it’s never been to extremes where the entire population is less than 5ft tall.

 So, why are the beams so low?
 Essentially, it’s due to the material properties of wood.
 On historic ships you generally have a lot of weight on each deck, be it supplies or heavy bronze and iron guns each weighing a few tonnes.
 You want a hefty piece of timber to hold that deck up, even if it does mean you bang your head a few times.